-Greenbank, a specialist ethical, sustainable and impact investment division within Rathbones, has sent an investor letter supporting the National Food Strategy's recommendation to introduce mandatory reporting of nutrition and sustainability metrics by food companies above a certain size.
-The letter, sent to the Prime Minister and the Secretaries of State for the Environment, Food & Rural Affairs and for Health & Social Care, had 18 investor signatories, representing over £3.8tn in assets under management.
-Rathbones Group is a major supporter of this work.
-As well as co-signing the letters, it is promoting the engagement through the United Nations-backed Principles for Responsible Investment (PRI).
+Greenbank, a specialist ethical, sustainable and impact investment division within Rathbones, recently organised an investor letter to the UK Government in support of the National Food Strategy's recommendation to introduce mandatory reporting of nutrition and sustainability metrics for companies in the food industry.
+The letter had 23 signatories, representing over £6 trillion in assets under management or advice.
+Rathbones Group was a signatory to the letter.
+The Group is also promoting the engagement through the United Nations-backed Principles for Responsible Investment.